vim-utils/vim-alt-mappings/README.md

 - `Alt-space` - when set up, messes up all other mappings

-There are more than 90 `Alt` key mappings available, so hopefully you won't miss the above 4 that are not (jet?) possible.
+There are more than 90 `Alt` key mappings available, so hopefully you won't miss the above 4 that are not (yet?) possible.

 ### Selectively enable Alt mappings